What Are Normal Oxygen Levels for My Daughter With Asthma?

 I am trying to understand what the normal oxygen level for a 15 year old girl should be.
 During the course of one doctor's appointment, my daughter's levels started at 92, then got up to 110, and 20 minutes later dropped to 92.
 Her lowest level dropped to 88.
 The doctor notified us that her regular medication would help, but she progressively got worse and couldn't breathe.
 In order to monitor her myself, I'm wondering what the normal oxygen levels should be, and when I should be alarmed?

 I'm going to assume that by "oxygen level" you are referring to a pulse oximetry reading, otherwise known as an SpO2 or a pulse ox or sat (some people incorrectly call it a stat).
-You can see a picture of one here.
 This is where they take a little gadget and place it over your daughters finger and it checks her oxygen level.

 First let me explain what a pulse ox is.